eneroth/git-externals/README.markdown

 Any subsequent execution of the script will update all repositories.
 If you wish to update only specific repositories, give their local folder names as parameters to the script.
 		$ python3 git-externals.py symfony Zend

+### Updating git and svn repos with one command
+#### Unix/Linux/Mac OS X
+Create a file with the following content:
+    #!/bin/bash
+    git pull
+    python3 git-externals.py

+Save it and name it "update" or something sensible like that.
+Now, make it executable:
+    chmod u+x update

+#### Windows 7 (PowerShell)
+Create a file with the following content:
+    git pull
+    python3 git-externals.py

+Save it and name it "update.ps1" or something sensible like that.
+Now, sign it or run the following command to enable all scripts (WARNING: read up on PowerShell security before doing this):
+    Set-ExecutionPolicy Unrestricted

+T
 ## Limitations
 The SVN externals are treated as "read only" by the script.
 At this point, there's no support for commiting them.